Think Kit Day 8 prompt:

-Sometime in the first quarter of 2013 I was walking around the house howling (Really, don't ask.
-It's better for everyone that way.) when Rocky began making the most awful sound.
+Sometime in the first quarter of 2013, I was walking around the house howling (Really, don't ask.
+It's better for everyone that way.) when Rocky began making an awful sound.
 (I suspect he thought the same of me.)
 He was…howling.

 Shortly after we began our howling, Rocky started leaving small gifts in my bed while I was gone.
 Socks.
 Bones.
 Small stuffed animals.
 Always lovingly buried in the tangled mess of my unmade bed.